Pediatric Orthopedic surgeons width="1024" height="188"

 Fractures and Dislocations

 A fracture appears like a cracked, broken, or shattered bone.
-Children may have trouble moving the bone and are likely to be in a lot of pain.
-A Patellar dislocation happens when the patella moves to the side of the knee joint, by twisting or some kind of impact.
-Sometimes it will go back to its normal position by itself, but it usually needs to be put back in place by a trained physician.
-Symptoms include swelling and pain in the front of the knee, an abnormal bulge on the side of the knee, and an inability to walk on the leg with the affected knee.
+Therefore, children may have trouble moving the bone and are likely to experience a lot of pain.
+For example, a patellar dislocation happens when the patella moves to the side of the knee joint, by twisting or some kind of impact.
+Sometimes, it will go back to its normal position by itself, but it usually needs to be put back in place by a trained physician.
+Nevertheless, symptoms include swelling and pain in the front of the knee, an abnormal bulge on the side of the knee, and an inability to walk on the leg with the affected knee.

 Articular Cartilage Injuries

 Sometimes a small piece of bone or articular cartilage softens and/or breaks off from the end of a bone, causing long-term knee pain, called osteochondritis dissecans (OCD).
-Symptoms include pain, swelling, an inability to move the joint, and stiffness, catching (“locked knee”), or popping sensations with knee movement.
-Chondromalacia patellae happen when the cartilage in the patella softens or wears away because of injury, muscle weakness, or overuse, and the patella and the thighbone may rub together.
-This causes pain and aching, especially when a person walks upstairs or hills.
+When this occurs, symptoms include pain, swelling, an inability to move the joint, and stiffness, catching (“locked knee”), or popping sensations with knee movement.
+Chondromalacia patellae happens when the cartilage in the patella softens or wears away because of injury, muscle weakness, or overuse, and the patella and the thighbone may rub together.
+Clearly, this causes pain and aching, especially when a person walks upstairs or hills.

 Bursitis